Learn to do Walking Meditation to Relax and Exercise

 In this modern, stressful, and demanding world, meditating the traditional way is almost impossible.
 How can you sit down when there’s so much to do?

 This is something that many people have probably thought.
-But there are times when you’re acutely aware of two things:
+However, there are times when you’re acutely aware of two things:

 - You need to manage your stress.